Bodysbobb/GTAPViz/README.md

 # GTAPViz: Automating GTAP Data Processing and Visualization

 **This package is currently under development.**
-GTAPViz is designed to streamline the **processing and visualization of GTAP model results** using **HARplus**.
-It enables users to efficiently extract, transform, and visualize data from `.sl4` and `.har` files, reducing the need for manual data handling in GTAP model simulations.
+GTAPViz simplifies the **processing and visualization of HAR/SL4 results**, extending the **HARplus** package.
+It enables users to efficiently extract, transform, and visualize data from `.sl4` and `.har` files, minimizing manual processing, particularly for **GTAP model simulations**.
 # Installation

 GTAPViz is currently work-in-progress, but you may install and try it using the following command: